-Inside the Fascination With Jeffrey Dahmer—and Why Dramatizing His Crimes Has Sparked Controversy - E!
+Monster Murders: Inside the Controversial Fascination With Jeffrey Dahmer - E!
 Online

 B.J.
 Daniels, a Milwaukee-based drag performer, told WISN, "I know a lot of my friends, and a lot of people who lived through this period, will not be watching it.
 They will not be putting money into somebody's pocket that is literally disturbing the graves of victims."

-Murphy—known also for the likes of Glee and Pose, and whose American Horror Story: Hotel featured a host of serial killers, including Dahmer (Seth Gabel)—and Netflix haven't commented.
-But the streamer did quietly remove the "LGBTQ" category tag from the show, according to multiple reports, and then on Oct.
-4 Netflix released the audience numbers, a very rare move on its part.
+"It's something that we researched for a very long time," said Murphy, who received the Carol Burnett Award honoring his diverse body of work at the 2023 Golden Globes.
+"And we—over the course of the three, three and a half years when we were really writing it, working on it—we reached out to around 20 of the victims' families and friends trying to get input, trying to talk to people and not a single person responded to us in that process."

+Murphy also expressed his displeasure at Netflix's decision to quietly remove the "LGBTQ" category tag from Monster after the show's premiere (though they made the rare move of releasing its stellar viewing numbers), telling The New York Times in October 2022, "I didn't like it and I asked why they did that and they said because people were upset because it was an upsetting story.
+I was, like, 'Well, yeah.'
+But it was a story of a gay man and more importantly, his gay victims."

-Peters, whose performance is about as disturbingly spot-on as you would expect of the Murphy series regular, has said that the show also focuses on the greater issues that allowed Dahmer to carry on for as long as he did—even after he was convicted of sexually assaulting a 14-year-old boy.
+As Dahmer, Peters is about as disturbingly spot-on as you would expect of the Murphy series regular.
+He said that the show also focused on the greater issues that allowed the killer to carry on for as long as he did—even after he was convicted of sexually assaulting a 14-year-old boy.

-"It's called The Jeffrey Dahmer Story, but it's not just him and his backstory," he told Netflix Queue.
+"It's called The Jeffrey Dahmer Story, but it's not just him and his backstory," Peters told Netflix Queue.
 "It's the repercussions; it's how society and our system failed to stop him multiple times because of racism and homophobia.
 Everybody gets their side of the story told."

-To lean into those angles required some artistic license, such as turning Glenda Cleveland—played by Niecy Nash-Betts—into the neighbor who knew something was horribly wrong long before Dahmer was arrested.
+To lean into those angles required some artistic license, such as turning Glenda Cleveland—played by Emmy-nominated Niecy Nash-Betts—into the neighbor who knew something was horribly wrong long before Dahmer was arrested.
 Murphy told the cast, according to Peters, that the story "would never be told from Dahmer's point of view."

 Episode six of Monster unfolds from the perspective of the 31-year-old Hughes (Rodney Burford), a deaf, mute, fun-loving aspiring model who actually knew Dahmer for some time before meeting an especially grim fate at his hands on May 24, 1991.